SmartPackWMS/wms-data-transfer-wordpress-woocommerce-addon/README.md

 - Product
   - CLI: Full sync of products from shop to WMS integration
 - Order
-  - [coming] CLI: Sync all with shipment status
+  - CLI: Sync all with shipment status
 - Stock
   - Hook: update product stock on hook signals